Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### How to improve portfolio and system-level OSH
 - In case a package manager is not used, or only partially, this is a good topic to start with, since it will make the other improvement steps easier, faster, and less error-prone.
-> TODO: should we advise to compile a portfolio-level overview of which libraries are used, and conduct an assessment of each library (independent of its context) regarding the risks? it can make sense (and it is a practice at some organizations) to have a set of 'approved'/white-listed libraries--sometimes only those are allowed to be used.

 - First focus on vulnerabilities
   - do a threat analysis to prioritize the systems that are most risk-prone to security attacks
     - e.g. public-facing systems first